How Freshome Reached 4 Million Monthly Pageviews: A Success Story in Niche Domination

 When did you get your ‘aha-I’m-onto-something-big here’ moment?

-I was away on vacation for 10 days, about 6 months after starting the site.
-That was the first prolonged period of time that the site wasn’t updated.
-When I got back, I saw numerous e-mails from readers, asking me if I’d quit.
-That’s when I saw real potential.
+About 6 months after starting the site, I went on vacation for 10 days.
+It was the first extended period when the site wasn’t updated.
+When I got back, I saw numerous emails from readers asking if I’d quit.
+That’s when I realized the real potential.

 I would say it’s our modern, contemporary style.
 We only present houses that we love and know are part of that specific architectural niche.
 It’s similar to music or clothes.
 If you like a certain brand or listen to a specific type of music, you’re usually loyal to that.
 You don’t easily switch to something else.
 The architectural and interior design world is similar.